LaBoulange/tezos-baker/README.md

 ### Upgrade from the previous version

 - Edit your `BAKER_INSTALLATION_DIR/tezos-env.sh` file by adding the three `export DAL_xxx` environment variables from this repository's `usr/local/bin/tezos-env.sh.template` file.
+- Run the 'Upgrade octez' procedure from the [Maintenance](#maintenance) section below, with one addition:
+  - Just before running `start-octez.sh`, run `octez-dal-node config init --endpoint http://${NODE_RPC_ADDR} --attester-profiles="$BAKER_ACCOUNT_HASH" --data-dir $DAL_RUN_DIR`
-- Run the 'Upgrade octez' procedure from the [Maintenance](#maintenance) section below.
-This version is undergoing a protocol upgrade, so please follow the subsection "# What follows is only relevant in case of protocol change."
+  - This version is undergoing a protocol upgrade, so please follow the subsection "# What follows is only relevant in case of protocol change."

 ### Maintenance